Start:Jul 02, 2025

 Step 2

-Does the message from Bonnie Tyler's original song, 'Total Eclipse of the Heart,' describe how you feel sometimes, alone and misunderstood?
+Does the message describe how you feel sometimes, alone, frustrated and misunderstood?

 Step 3

-Did you notice that the singer's perception was off?
-She couldn't see the person who was ready to reach out to her.
+Did you notice that the guy's perception was off?
+There was one, important fact that he couldn't possibly have known about the person he was trying to be nice to.

 Things weren't what they seemed.
-She didn't need to feel alone or misunderstood or judged because none of it applied.
+He didn't need to feel alone or misunderstood or judged because none of it applied.

-But she couldn't see that.
+But he couldn't see that.
 Does that relate to your situation in any way?

 Step 4

-How often do you feel insecure about letting people into your life to support you?
+How often do you feel insecure about going just a little past your comfort zone to let people into your life to support you?

 Step 5